 In 2015, the Oklahoma Turnpike Authority and government officials announced the initiative “Driving Forward: Investing in Oklahoma’s Future.”
 The goal was to support economic development and to ensure the future of travel in Oklahoma is safe and easy.
 To achieve these goals, a plan was created comprising six projects along the I-44 corridor with a total estimated cost of $892 million.

 MKEC Engineering, Inc. was chosen to work on a section of the Northeast Oklahoma County Loop project between SE 44th Street and Reno Avenue.
-The new Eastern Oklahoma County Corridor alignment will connect I-40 to I-44 in eastern Oklahoma County, reducing the travel time between Tulsa and Oklahoma City.
+The new Kickapoo Turnpike alignment will connect I-40 to I-44 in eastern Oklahoma County, reducing the travel time between Tulsa and Oklahoma City.

 To complete this large-scale project we surveyed several miles of roads and creeks with the LiDAR services of Quantum Spatial.
 Based on the results of the survey, we then designed a four-lane divided interstate, two interchanges and eight bridges with help from consultants Atkins North America, Jacobs Engineering Group, and Kleinfelder.